 - Leave your house when you can - even fresh air and seeing people in your neighbourhood can help

 - Use technology to stay close with others

 - Talk to mental health professionals if you are struggling

-Depression is a common emotion experienced after a brain injury – this includes concussions.
+Depression is a common emotion experienced after a brain injury.
 Adjusting to your new self and your experiences is difficult and can result in elevated stress and feelings of depression.

 Some actions you can take to cope with depression include:

 - Avoid substance use